 - A 100% offset account.
 Many package loans come with an offset account.
 This is a transaction account linked to your home loan.
 Any savings you put in there will offset your mortgage principal and thus reduce the amount of interest you pay.

 - An annual fee.
-In exchange for these benefits, a package home loan generally charges an annual fee between $150 - $400, or more in some cases.
-This often replaces multiple other fees the lender charges for each product separately.
+In exchange for these benefits, a package home loan generally charges an ongoing yearly fee.
+Most lenders charge around $400 a year for this.
+But the package fee often replaces multiple other fees the lender charges for each product separately.

 Here are the main benefits and drawbacks of package home loans.

 - Convenience.
-Combining multiple financial products with one lender makes sense and is convenient.
-If the lender has a good app you can use your cards, accounts and mortgage seamlessly.
+Combining multiple financial products with a single lender makes sense and is convenient.
+If the lender has a good app, you can use your cards, accounts and mortgage seamlessly.

 - High annual fees.
 Package fees tend to be fairly high and are also charged every year.

-You should look at it like this: if the package is convenient and you actually all the products in it then it may be a good deal.
+You should look at it like this: If the package is convenient and you actually use all the products in it, then it may be a good deal.
 Just make sure the rate is competitive and the fees aren't too costly.
-If you don't need the other products in the package and you can find a lower interest elsewhere than a package loan isn't for you.
+If you don't need the other products in the package and you can find a lower interest elsewhere, then a package loan isn't for you.

 How to compare package home loans

 - Compare interest rates.
-Look at both the advertised rate, also known as the annual percentage rate, and also the comparison rate (shown as 'comp rate' in the table above).
+Look at both the advertised interest rate and the comparison rate.
 The comparison rate is an indicative rate which takes into account some of the fees you'll pay over the life of your loan, and is generally worked out using the example of a $150,000 loan taken out over 25 years.

 - Compare fees.
-As mentioned, package home loans come with annual fees.
+Package home loans come with annual fees.
 You'll want to make sure these fees are worth it in terms of features and interest rates.

 - Compare features.
 Ensure that the loans you're looking at provide features you'll use.
 If you want to make extra repayments on your home loan, ensure your loan allows you to do this.
-If you want to have your salary paid into your account each month
+An offset account is a great feature, but only if you use it.